Catholic Total Abstinence Union of America

-The Catholic Total Abstinence Union of America was a Roman Catholic temperance organization active in the 19th and 20th centuries.
+The Catholic Total Abstinence Union of America was a Catholic temperance organization active in the 19th and 20th centuries.
 The work of Father Mathew in promoting temperance across the U.S. led to the establishment of numerous separate and independent Catholic temperance groups.
 The Catholic temperance societies of Connecticut created a state union in 1871, from which a national union was formed the following year at a convention in Baltimore, Maryland.
 177 such societies from 10 states and the District of Columbia, representing a total of 26,481 members, created the Catholic Total Abstinence Union of America.
-In total, over 500,000 Roman Catholics made the temperance of the Catholic Total Abstinence Union of America.
+In total, over 500,000 Catholics made the temperance of the Catholic Total Abstinence Union of America.